wp-plugins/swfput/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SWFPut provides a flash video player for posts and pages, and a widget, and optional HTML5 video fallback.
+SWFPut provides a video players for posts and pages and widget areas, as both flash and HTML5 video.

 == Description ==

-SWFPut helps place flash video within posts, on pages, and in the sidebar or other widget areas (by providing a widget).
-Video objects are placed and configured with forms, so the user doesn't need to learn a shortcode or maintain one with hand-editing.
-A shortcode will be visible in the editor for posts and pages; it can be considered a visual indication that the video is in place.
-The widget does not use a shortcode.
-If you don't know what a shortcode is, that's okay, SWFPut does not require you to know.
+SWFPut provides video players for posts and pages, and in widget areas with an included video widget.
+There are two video player programs included: one for the flash plugin, and one for the HTML5 video element.

+As well as providing video player programs, SWFPut makes video setup easy by providing a full featured form with fields for your video URL's and the necessary details.
+For posts and pages, the form appears in a new "metabox" on the editor page.
+For widgets, the form appears with the usual drag and drop widget interface.
+After adding video objects, the form will continue to be useful for making changes (or, if you wish, to delete the video).

+As many video objects as you wish can be placed in posts pages, and of course the widget supports as many instances as you wish.
+Note that widget support may be theme-dependent.
+You may specify flash or HTML5 video, or both with one being primary content and the other as fallback.

-Here are some features of SWFPut to consider if you wonder whether it will suit your purpose:
+Here are some features of SWFPut to consider:

-*	SWFPut includes and uses its own video player program (that runs in the web browser's flash plugin).
-	It is not designed to work
-	with other flash video player programs.

-*	SWFPut works directly with media file (.flv, .mp4) URLs; that is, SWFPut does *not* embed the video players of providers such as YouTube or Vimeo.
+*	SWFPut works directly with media file
+	URL's; that is, SWFPut does *not* embed the video players of providers such as YouTube or Vimeo.
 	SWFPut is for video files which are accessible by URL, whether hosted at your site or off-site.
-	The setup form provides two media lists: one offers media files (.flv, .mp4) that you can upload with the WordPress 'Add Media' feature, and one offer media files (.flv, .mp4) that are found in a search under the "uploads" directory
-	(this allows you upload media files without using the WordPress PHP upload, which might have a size limit too low for audio/visual material).
-Of course, a URL may be placed directly in a text input field.

-*	An initial image (sometimes called a "poster") that will display until the play button is clicked can (and should) be provided.
-The setup form provides for this in the same way as described above.

-*	SWFPut, as of version 1.0.4,
-	allows for optional URLs (with optional
-	mime and codec types) that will be placed in an HTML5 video element, as a fallback in case flash is not supported.
-A tab has been added to the editor screen help (WP 3.3 or greater) with a brief explanation of this text field, but the user will need to understand the state of HTML5 video regarding media types.
+	The setup form provides two media selection lists.
+	The first is a selection of files found (recursively) under your wp-content/uploads directory.
+This list
+	has the advantage that it does *not* use the WordPress media library -- it will find files that you upload 'by hand' (with ftp, ssh, etc.).
+This feature will work around upload size limits that might prevent you from uploading large video files to the media library.
+	The second is a selection of files found in the WordPress media library and is presented with the file name and the 'attachment id'.
+This refers to files by ID, so it might be helpful if you manipulate media and expect ID associations to be valid.
+Files selections are filtered by name extension: FLV and MP4 for flash, and MP4, OGG and OGV, and WEBM for HTML5 video.

+*	Video resources do not need to be on your site: any URL can be specified, so you may present players for off-site of 3rd party resources.

-*	SWFPut should not interfere with the appearance of a site: a video is presented much like an image
+*	SWFPut does not interfere with the appearance of a site: a video is presented much like an image
 	(such as .png or .jpg) is, with the same sort of border and optional caption.

-*	SWFPut allows you to set the size of the video player window.
-Generally, you would want the aspect ratio of the window to match that of the video (but that is not required).
-The size of the player window does not need to match the display size of the video frames; the video will be scaled to fit the player window, maintaining the video aspect ratio as set by you or as implied by the width and height.
-	Note that the widths of the page columns set by your theme's CSS limit the width of the player window.
+The appearance of the video control interface, or control bar, is simple and quiet so it should not clash with site design.

 *	SWFPut allows you to set the display aspect ratio for the video.
 Some video is 'anamorphic' in that